Chia-Network/cadt-ui/README.md

 - `refactor` is for changes to code which should not be detectable by users or testers
 - `test` is for changes which only touch test files or related tooling
 - `build` is for changes which only touch our develop/release tools
+- `chore` is for housekeeping tasks such as hydrating from another branch

 After the type and scope there should be a colon.